dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 ### Technology

-* Python 3.x
+* Python 3.8+
+* No external libraries required, uses only the Python standard library.
 * Environment: Any IDE or terminal

-* No external libraries required
+**Note:** The ANSI escape codes `\033[` used for colored errors may not render correctly in all consoles.
+Modern terminals like Windows Terminal, PowerShell, macOS Terminal, and Linux terminals generally support them, while older `cmd.exe` may not.

 ### 📂 Repository Structure